cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 named arguments:
-  -h, --help             show this help message and exit -c, --clipboard        encode the created schematic into text representation and paste into clipboard
+  -h, --help             show this help message and exit -c, --clipboard        encode the created schematic into text representation and paste into clipboard -w, --watcher          send created schematic to the Mlog Watcher mod in  Mindustry (the schematic will be added to or
+                         updated in the database) --watcher-port {0..65535}
+                         port number for communication with Mlog Watcher --watcher-timeout {0..3600000}
+                         timeout in milliseconds when trying to establish a connection to Mlog Watcher

 Input/output files:
   input                  Schematic definition file to be compiled into a binary msch file.